Asus Mobile PhoneAsus ZenFone 2

 Chris

 It does matter a lot; you have to place it as it was.
-But if you don’t know how it was, you can try turning the phone on while it is apart and putting the socket with the wire connected to the board on the contacts to check for signal.
+But if you don’t know how it works, you can try turning the phone on while it is apart and putting the socket with the wire connected to the board on the contacts to check for a signal.

 I did that, and it worked just fine.
 If I can open it later and take a picture, I’ll show it here later.